-A single corn stalk grows several ears, which are the female bits of the plant, and has one tassel up top, which as you can guess is the male part.
+A single corn stalk grows several ears (which are the female bits of the plant) and has one tassel up top (which, as you can guess, is the male part).
 The tassel produces pollen, which is the semen of the plant world.
-Before those ears look anything like the thing you eat, they’re essentially a hard cylinder covered in hundreds of unfertilized ovules.
+Before those ears look anything like the juicy kernel-covered cob you eat, they’re essentially a hard cylinder covered in hundreds of unfertilized ovules.
 Each of these ovules grows a single silk, which reaches up and out of the top of the husk, where it dangles in the hopes of catching a bit of pollen on its little sticky hairs.
 If it does, the silk grows a pollen tube, enabling the male genes to travel towards the ovule and fertilize it.
 That fertilized ovule will grow into a single kernel.

 Still with me?
 Good.
 Here’s why all of this matters.

 We differentiate between fruits and vegetables depending on which bits of the plant we eat.
 If we eat the part derived from the ovaries or other reproductive tissue, we call it a fruit, explains Marvin Pritts, a horticulture researcher and professor at Cornell University.
 Everything else we call a vegetable.
 “Corn is a seed derived from the flower/ovary of the corn plant,” he says, “so is technically a fruit.”

 More specifically, corn is a caryopsis, which is a type of fruit in which the seed coat is tightly fused with the pericarp (that’s the fleshy bit, like the part of a peach that you eat).
 This means they don’t have a substantial fleshy layer, helping them dry out well.
 You might know caryopses better by their common name: grains.